junwatu/camtovid-ai/blogs/README.md

 GRIDDB_USERNAME=
 ```

-Please look the section on [Prerequisites](#prerequisites) before running the project.
+Please look at the section on [Prerequisites](#prerequisites) before running the project.

 ### 4. Run the project